commitsto/commits.to/README.md

 Or maybe who cares if the subdomain and path in `urtext` don't match `user` and `slug`!
 We can default to total laissez faire and tighten things down as needed.
 Sure, it defeats the point if you can keep changing the deadline but maybe the honor system will work surprisingly well!
-In any case we have ideas for later for how to further discourage cheating.
+In any case we have ideas for later for how to further discourage cheating (see "For Later: Public Changelog").

 In the meantime, **marking a promise (partially) fulfilled just means editing the `xfin` field and the `tfin` field**.